 The true extent of septic system failure and replacement has not been quantified by the state, the County, or the Health Department, including the types of failed systems, their spatial distribution, and reasons for failure.
-On the topic of aging septic systems, we found that all counties in our service area are unable to provide much information.
-Charlevoix County could not tell us exactly how many homes were built for various time periods.
-The County does have the information on file, but it is not digital or searchable, and they could not get it to us in a timely manner.
-The Health Department also has hard copy records going back several decades, but those records do not exist in a digital, searchable format, prior to 1992.
-However, we were able to access hard copies of the Health Department Annual Reports, and these filled in some of the missing data required for this analysis.
+On the topic of aging septic systems, Cheboygan County is in a similar positon to other neighboring counties.
+County staff were extremely helpful, but they could not tell us exactly how many homes were built for historic time periods.
+The County does have the information on file, but it is not digital or searchable.
+We found the same thing in Charlevoix and Antrim Counties - the hard copy data exists, but not in an electronically accessible form.
+The Health Department also has hard copy system replacement records going back several decades, but those records do not exist in a digital, searchable format, prior to the late 1990s.
+We visited the Health Department to look at hard copy records in the fall of 2016.
+This was very helpful for us to conduct a simple local analysis of existing systems.

 For both the County and the Health Department, it is clear that we need better access to information about individual septic systems.
-On this point alone, the Septic Question Project Committee recommends that partnerships be explored to write grants and get some help to modernize and update County and Health Department records.
+On this point alone, the Septic Question Project Committee recommended that partnerships be explored to write grants and get some help to modernize and update County records.
 Decision makers need access to accurate data, in order to study local statistics and pinpoint areas that should be addressed, on many topics.

-Under these circumstances, the committee looked for ways to help us better understand the local picture.
-Given that septic systems have an expected lifespan of 25-30 years, our objective was to figure out how many homes in the County still have septic systems that are 30 years old or more.
+Under these circumstances, we looked for ways to help us better understand the local picture.
+Given that septic systems have an expected lifespan of 30 years, our objective was to figure out how many homes in the County still have septic systems that are 30 years old or more.
 We suspect they exist, because there is no required oversight for them, once they are installed.

-The following is a very simple analysis, using available data from the US Census Bureau and the Health Department of Northwest Michigan.
+We did a very simple analysis using available data from the US Census Bureau and the District Health Department #4.
 We used the Census Bureau figures because the County cannot supply their local housing numbers, at this time.
-You will see in the following paragraphs that this only represents one snapshot in time.
+You can see the analysis breakdown in Appendix D; it represents one snapshot in time.
 A much more detailed analysis would be preferable, but given the data limitations, that is not possible.
-However, it is worthwhile to examine what information does exist.
+However, it is worthwhile to examine what data does exist.